-Online Executive Diploma Programme (EDP): Online Executive Diploma Programme (EDP): It is a unique 33-weeks online programme for executives in the middle of their careers.
+Executive Diploma Programme (EDP): It is a unique 33-weeks programme for executives in the middle of their careers.
 It is offered in different functional areas of management viz.
-Business Analytics, HRM, Finance, Marketing and Operations Management.
-The sessions for this programme are scheduled online in the evenings (between 07:00 PM and 09:00 PM) to suit the working executives.
+Business Analytics, Marketing and Operations Management.
+The sessions for this programme are scheduled on the weekends on the campus to suit the working executives.